ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   when checking if the ABI changed. *(Lukas Winkler)*
 - You can now build the [Qt-GUI](https://www.libelektra.org/tools/qt-gui) using Qt `5.11`. *(René Schwaiger)*
 - We fixed various minor spelling mistakes in the documentation. *(René Schwaiger)*
+- The [`list` plugin](http://libelektra.org/plugins/list) which is responsible for global mounting had a bug which prevented globally mounted plugins from being configurable. *(Thomas Wahringer)*

 ## Outlook